jesskelsall/jessrising.com/content/blog/2023-01-30-adventure-week-4.md

 - Tags: Adventures 2023, Rail, Steam

+To close out January, I continued my streak of steam trainspotting, this time at Shap Summit on the West Coast Main Line.

 ## Another Saturday, Another Trainspotting

 January has blessed me with two back-to-back weekends of trainspotting.
 Preparation and research have seen me add chartered steam journeys to my calendar that I can reasonably access.
 Both Saturday 21st and Saturday 28th January would lead me to rolling hills in search of illusive machines of steam.